 The script can be installed from its repository directly.
 On the Kali VM, clone the repository and set up a Python environment for it to utilize.
 Activate the environment and install its packages.

-Results of scans are contained in reports that are stored in the knockpy_report directory.
-Change into the directory and view the JSON file that contains the results.
+Results of scans are contained in reports that are stored in a JSON file.
 The filename will begin with pdx.edu and contain the timestamp the scan was performed.
 Answer the following questions:

 apt install jq

-The format of the JSON file we are given has keys named after each host the tool has found.
-Run the jq command below to just print out the keys.
+The format of the JSON file we are given has a list of JSON objects for each domain found.
+Run the jq

 ... | egrep -v 131.252